Savannah Cunningham: Naked ‘Marines United’ Facebook Video Gets Instagram Reply

 A post shared by Savannah Cunningham (@savannah_cunningham) on

-It’s also being called a symptom of a bigger problem, especially in light of the fact that the shutting down of the “Marines United” Facebook group has resulted in “Marines United 2.0” (or “MU 2.0”) popping up.
-When “Marines United 2.0” emerged, “MU 3.0” (or “Marines United 3.0”) sprang up on Facebook.
+It’s being called a symptom of a bigger problem.
+Especially in light of the fact that the shutting down of the “Marines United” Facebook group has resulted in “Marines United 2.0” or “MU 2.0” popping up.
+When “Marines United 2.0” emerged, “MU 3.0” or “Marines United 3.0” sprang up on Facebook.

 Do you ever sit in heavy traffic/airports and think about how easy life would get if another plague hit????????? #eyebrowsgonewild #camellickedthebackofmyhead #imkidding #sorta #idontlikeslowwalkers SO EXCITED TO SEE MAH LOVE????